From Young's Lattice to Coinvariants: Weight Basis for

 By convention, we have $X_1 = 0$, and by definition, $X_2 = \sigma_1$.
 The $X_k$ are commonly known as the {\em Jucys-Murphy elements}, though, like everything else in the representation theory of the symmetric group, they have also been associated with Alfred Young. $X_k$ is a kind of symmetrization of $\sigma_{k-1}$ across $S_{k-1}$, which gives rise to commutativity properties: $X_k$ commutes with $S_{k-1}$ and the $X_k$ all commute with each other.
 This enables us to use the subalgebra generated by the $X_k$ in a manner analogous to the Cartan subalgebra in Lie theory.

 We have the simple conjugation equation

 Multiplying on the left and on the right by $\sigma_k$, we obtain the equivalent commutation relations

-The Lie theoretic approach is to analyze representations of $S_n$ in terms of a {\em weight basis}, i.e., a common eigenbasis of the $X_k$.
+The main idea is to analyze representations of $S_n$ in terms of a {\em weight basis}, i.e., a common eigenbasis of the $X_k$.
 Then the equations above allow us to derive the action of $\sigma_{n-1} \in S_n$ from the action of $X_{n-1}$ and $X_n$.
 This is what we meant by saying that the Jucys-Murphy elements partially express the extension of $S_{n-1}$ to $S_n$, even though adding $X_n$ to $\mathbb{C}[S_{n-1}]$ does not generate all of $\mathbb{C}[S_n]$.